vgorbic1/Tutorials/Java/dao_demo.md

 }
 ```
 #### Step Six
 Write tests for *EmployeeDaoWithSQL* class methods to test database functionality.
-(Automated with Intellij IDEA)
+They are automated with Intellij IDEA if you preinstall jUnit external library.